davidjamesstone/noide/README.md

 noide
 ====

-`noide` is a web-based IDE for Node.js.
+`noide`is a web-based IDE for Node.js.
 A useful, lightweight tool for Node.js, HTML5, CSS & JS development.

+Thanks for taking a look.
+Any comments, feedback or support use [Twitter](https://twitter.com/node_ide).

 ![ide](https://raw.github.com/davidjamesstone/noide/gh-pages/images/Untitled.jpg "IDE")